Published 10:35 IST, July 10th 2020

 Advertisement

-In or news, Michelin star chef Vikas Khanna recently took to Instagram to share his experience of meeting queen.
+In other news, Michelin star chef Vikas Khanna recently took to Instagram to share his experience of meeting the queen.
 He wrote that one of his best experiences was to meet Queen Elizabeth at Buckingham Palace.
 Khanna recently shared a video of that interaction with an inspirational anecdote on presenting his book Utsav.

 10:36 IST, July 10th 2020